Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 European Herbal Medicine

-During periods of coffee scarcity—particularly through both World Wars—roasted dandelion root served as a popular coffee substitute throughout Europe.
-This practice offered more than economic necessity; it provided a daily liver tonic to populations dealing with food shortages and compromised nutrition.
+During periods of coffee scarcity, particularly through both World Wars, roasted dandelion root served as a popular coffee substitute throughout Europe.
+This practice offered more than economic necessity.
+It provided a daily liver tonic to populations dealing with food shortages and compromised nutrition.
 The tradition continues today among herbalists who value dandelion's hepatoprotective properties alongside its rich, earthy flavor when roasted.

 Traditional Chinese Medicine